 The Tamashii webstore exclusive fold edition VF-25F Alto was delivered in a brown shipper box.
 The retail box inside is colorless with a hologram effect that I enjoyed.
-Contents are unchanged from the regular release, standalone toys but this time rendered in the same translucent plastic as the fold-effect toy.
+Contents are unchanged from the regular non-giftset bundles but rendered in the same translucent plastic as the fold-effect toy.

 Super Part gift-sets were released for Michael’s VF-25G, Luca’s RVF-25, and Alto’s VF-25F in ‘movie colors’.
 These toys come in a larger box (36 x 22 x 16 cm).
 While the VF-25 toy is still nicely contained in a Styrofoam tray, everything else comes in plastic trays.
 The volume of these larger boxes and the flexibility of the plastic trays within often leads to crushed boxes.
 These toys include everything that comes with the standalone release as well as a plastic tray including: